 Most men with urinary symptoms don't need to have surgery, but it may be an option if other treatments haven't worked.

 Transurethral resection of the prostate (TURP)

-TURP involves removing part of the prostate gland, generally using a tube that passes through the urethra.
+TURP involves removing part of the prostate gland using a device called a resectoscope that's passed through the urethra (the tube through which urine passes out of the body).
 It's suitable for men who have an enlarged prostate.

-An open prostatectomy involves removing the prostate gland through a cut in your body.
-This procedure is suitable for men who have an enlarged prostate over a certain size.
+During an open prostatectomy, the prostate gland is removed through a cut in your body.
+It's suitable for men who have an enlarged prostate over a certain size.

 This procedure involves injections of botulinum toxin into the walls of the bladder.
-This intervention may help men whose bladder muscle contracts before the bladder fills.
+It may help men whose bladder muscle contracts before the bladder fills.